Shopify 6 Months for $1/Month: How to Find & Claim It

 Yes, absolutely.
 Once you select a plan (even at $1/month), you have full selling capabilities.
 You can accept payments through Shopify Payments at standard processing rates (2.9% + 30¢ per transaction on Basic), fulfill orders, run marketing campaigns, and operate your store exactly as you would on full-price plan.

 When available, the 6-month promotional pricing typically applies to standard plans (Basic, Grow, Advanced).
 Shopify Plus and the Starter plan are generally excluded.
-The most common use case is Basic at $1/month.
-Always check the specific terms on the promotional signup page — they may vary by campaign and region.
+The most common use case is Basic at $1/month — the 1MBB program specifically offers Basic.
+Always check the terms shown to you at signup, since they vary by visitor and region.

 Generally, no. Like the standard 3-month offer, the 6-month promotion is designed for new Shopify users.
 If you've previously had a Shopify store — even if you cancelled it — you likely won't qualify.
 Shopify tracks billing information to prevent repeat usage of promotional offers.
 Creating a new account with a different email may not work if Shopify detects duplicate billing details.

 It depends on your timeline.
-If you're ready to launch now and the 3-month deal is available, take it — the 3 extra months of $1/month pricing ($3 savings) aren't worth delaying your launch by weeks or months.
+If you're ready to launch and the 3-month deal is shown to you, take it — the extra months of $1/month pricing aren't worth delaying your launch by weeks.
 Time-to-market matters more than saving $3.
-However, if you're still in the research phase and not ready to build immediately, it's worth checking periodically for the 6-month offer before committing.
+And because the 6-month term is assigned per visitor and can't be reliably summoned, waiting for it rarely pays off — take the offer you're shown.

 No, neither the 3-month nor 6-month promotional offer includes a free domain.
 You'll need to purchase a custom domain separately ($14–$20/year through Shopify, or connect one from a third-party registrar like Namecheap or GoDaddy).
 During the trial, your store is accessible via a free myshopify.com subdomain, but a custom domain is strongly recommended for credibility.